 After our Blausee adventure, we next headed to Oeschinen Lake.
-We took the same bus from Blausee stop and continued our journey to Kandersteg.
+We took the same bus heading towards Kandergrund from Blausee stop and continued our journey to Oeschinen Cable car station.

-The route to gondola station from Kandersteg bus stop runs through green meadows and lovely chalets surrounded by rocky cliffs.
+From the bus stop, we had to walk some 5-10 minutes towards the cable car station.
+The route to the cable car station passed through green meadows and lovely chalets surrounded by rocky cliffs.

 There is a sled run with a 750m long track next to the gondola station, which is great fun for kids.
 Walk through the pastures and pine forests for around 20 minutes or alternatively, take the minibus.
 The small road to the lake is stroller accessible.
 The first view of the lake was a sheer bliss and we instantly knew it was going to be the best.

 Oeschinen Lake is a lake in the Oeschinen valley of the Bernese Oberland.
 High mountains surround the Lake on all sides.
 The lake is generally frozen during winter months.
 There is an option for row boating in the lake.
 The boat accommodating four people at a time is a great way to spend some delightful time on calm waters amidst the soaring mountains.
 There is a restaurant with food and stay options available.

 By the time, it was late afternoon weather started getting colder and the lake was completely covered by clouds hence, we decided to head back before the weather turned worse.

 We returned back home and as always browsed through the pictures taken from the trip accompanied by a hot cup of evening tea.

 Have you been to these fairy tale lakes?
 Share with us your memories of such stunning lakes.